caravagnalab/TINC/README.md

-Precisely, the package provides methods to determine, for every matched pair of normal and tumour sample biopsies, the proportion of cancer cells, or tumour read fractions, apparently found in the normal sample (Tumour in Normal, TIN).
-Similarly, it determines the proportion of cancer cells in the tumour sample (Tumour in Tumour, TIT), also called purity.
+Precisely, the package provides methods to determine, for every matched pair of normal and tumour sample biopsies, the proportion of cancer cells, or tumour read fractions, contaminating the normal sample (Tumour in Normal, TIN).
+Similarly, it determines the proportion of cancer cells in the tumour sample (Tumour in Tumour, TIT), also called tumour purity.

-If the contamination determined by TINC is high, there are good chances that a somatic caller will be affected by false negative calls (i.e., non-called mutations that have read support in the normal).
-In these cases TINC can be used to flag samples and implement a tumour-only pipeline for somati calling, since that would be more appropriate.
+If the TIN contamination determined by TINC is high, there are good chances that a somatic caller will be affected by false negative calls (i.e., non-called mutations that have read support in the normal).
+In these cases TINC can be used to flag samples better suited for a tumour-only somatic calling pipeline.

 #### Help and support